KoutilyaGowtham/letsencrypt-aws/README.md

         {
             "elb": {
                 "name": "ELB name (string)",
+                "listener": {
-                "port": "optional, defaults to 443 (integer)"
+                    "load_balancer_port": "optional, defaults to 443 (integer)",
+                    "protocol": "optional, used with --create-listener flag",
+                    "instance_protocol": "optional, used with --create-listener flag",
+                    "instance_port": "optional, used with --create-listener flag"
+                }
             },
             "hosts": ["list of hosts you want on the certificate (strings)"], "key_type": "rsa or ecdsa, optional, defaults to rsa (string)"